trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 Next, we create a transfinite mapping function, $\mathbf{X}(\boldsymbol{\xi})$, for a hexahedron that has one or more curved faces.
 For this we assume that have a set of six interpolating polynomials
 $\{\Gamma_i\}_{i=1}^6$ that approximate the faces.
-The interpolating polynomial for any curved faces is provided by the information in a `HOHQMesh` Abaqus mesh file or is constructured on the fly via a bi-linear interpolation routine for any linear faces.
+The interpolating polynomial for any curved faces is provided by the information in a `HOHQMesh` Abaqus mesh file or is constructed on the fly via a bi-linear interpolation routine for any linear faces.
 Explicitly, these six face interpolation polynomials depend on the computational coordinates $\boldsymbol{\xi}$ as follows
 ```math